eug-lena/forum-ctk/README.md

 2. `npm install`
 3. `npm run serve`

+The website can be viewed on a web browser with the URL `http://localhost:8080/`

 # Time spent

 The total time spent on this project is approximately 8 hours.